João Faras: Voyage and mission

-An alternative method was to take recourse to the position of the sun at noon.
-This had been suggested since at least the 1470s, but was really only became a reality with the publication of the Almanach perpetuum of Abraham Zacuto in 1496, with its tables of solar declination.
-As the sun could not be observed directly by the quadrant, Portuguese navigators brought on board their ships land-based astrolabes (which allows the measuring of the sun's height without looking directly at it).
+An alternative method was to take recourse to the position of the Sun at noon.
+This had been suggested since at least the 1470s, but only became a reality with the publication of the Almanach perpetuum of Abraham Zacuto in 1496, with its tables of solar declination.
+As the Sun could not be observed directly by the quadrant, Portuguese navigators brought on board their ships land-based astrolabes (which allows the measuring of the Sun's height without looking directly at it).
 Unfortunately, astrolabe readings required stability which is not possible at sea, so new small hand-held nautical astrolabes were being introduced at this time.

 This method had still not been perfected.
 In 1497, Vasco da Gama took Zacuto's tables and the astrolabe with him on his maiden trip to India, but was dissatisfied with the results.
 Upon his arrival at the Bay of St. Helena in November 1497, da Gama disembarked to take readings on land because he did not trust the readings of the new nautical astrolabe at sea.
 Master João Faras made much the same complaint about his on-board readings in his letter, claiming that the rocking of the ship put his readings off by a whole four or five degrees.

 (In his letter, Mestre João hints the pilots on board had engaged him in a friendly charting competition, the pilots betting they could find the Cape of Good Hope more accurately by compass and chart alone than Mestre João could with his astrolabe.)